vcl/vcl/doc/DEVELOPMENT.md

 Sometimes it’s useful to have two or more variants of a component, often this is to convey a visual hierarchy like with headings (`h1` - `h6` elements).
-Always do this with modifiers like `vclSecondary` for the secondary level variant.
+Always do this with modifiers like `secondary` for the secondary level variant.
 The primary variant always goes without modifier.

 ## HTML Demo Snippets